Khama Rhino Sanctuary Camp, Botswana

-And this was just one of our awesome rhino encounters at Karma Rhino Sanctuary that we visited at the start of our overlanding Botswana road trip.
+This was just one of our awesome rhino encounters at Karma Rhino Sanctuary at the start of our overlanding Botswana trip.

 Planning a Trip to Botswana?